flagbase/flagbase/www/content/blog/2023-03-05-intro-to-advance-deployments-using-feature-flags.md

 ## Conclusion

 In conclusion, feature flags are a powerful tool for developers to control the release of new features and target specific users.
+Feature flags allow for the **decoupling of feature releases with deployments**.
 By using a feature management platform like Flagbase, developers can easily manage their feature flags and ensure that their application remains performant.
 Whether you're using a local or remote feature store, it's important to remember to remove your feature flags once they've served their purpose.
 Happy coding!